At JST, we are committed to helping you make graduate study in theology and ministry a financial reality.

 Berkeley, CA 94709

-(Second round) March 1 with a decision by April 1.
+Fall - Apply by March 1 to receive a decision by April 1.

-If you are a current applicant who desires to receive a JST scholarship in the coming academic year, you must:
+If you are a current applicant interested in applying for a JST scholarship in the coming academic year, you must:

-- Required: Domestic applicants must also submit the FAFSA (Free Application for Federal Student Aid) and provide JST’s institutional code, G10333.
-The FAFSA is available online at www.fafsa.gov and you can find additional details on completing the FAFSA on the Graduate Theological Union Financial Aid Office website.
+- Domestic applicants must also submit the FAFSA (Free Application for Federal Student Aid) and provide SCU's institutional code, 001326.
+The FAFSA is available online at www.fafsa.gov.
+Once you have completed the FAFSA you will be required to upload a copy of your FAFSA Confirmation Page E-Mail, which indicates your Estimated Expected Family Contribution (EFC) to your online application for admission.

 To apply for a Arrupe Scholarship: